nadhem000/Spirit-Archetype/README.md

 4. Answer the 8 questions honestly
 5. Receive your personalized spiritual guide analysis

+## PWA Installation

+This app is a Progressive Web App (PWA) that can be installed on your device:

+- **Desktop**: Look for the install button in the header or use your browser's install option
+- **Mobile**: Use "Add to Home Screen" from your browser's menu
+- **Offline**: The app works offline once installed

 ## File Structure

 ```
 ├── index.html          # Main application file
+├── manifest.json       # PWA manifest
+├── sw.js              # Service Worker
+├── netlify.toml       # Netlify deployment config
 ├── scripts/
 │   └── main.js         # Application logic and data
 └── styles/